sempr-tk/rete/README.md

 Evidences, or rather **proof**s  (*Todo: Change the name?*) are the reasons why a WME is still kept in the knowledge base.
 They can be **AssertedEvidence** which is given externally, or **InferredEvidence** which describes which production created the WME from which match.
 Keeping track of evidences has two major advantages:

 1. It allows us to inspect where some knowledge comes from.
 We can now follow the chain of inference back to its origin, and display which rules and matches lead to the final result.
-2. When multiple rules and/or matches result in the same inferred WME and one source/evidence is retracted, we can still keep it.
+2. When multiple rules and/or matches result in the same inferred WME and one source/evidence is retracted, we can still keep it. _(It is a bit more complicated than this, please read_ **Managing inferred knowledge** _below)_

 Of course, this bookkeeping results in some overhead, but is IMHO necessary to correctly handle the removal of formerly valid knowledge.